 - Gift, Estate and Generation-Skipping Transfer Tax Minimization

-Once you have determined you want to move forward with your estate planning the first thing you need to do is take an inventory of all of your assets.
+Once you have determined you want to move forward with your estate planning, you need to take an inventory of all of your assets.
 Don’t leave anything out!
 Take into account items with intrinsic value, such as property, vehicles, and fine collectibles to Grandma’s diamond necklace or the hand carved mirror that Great Grandpa Eddie made that’s been in the family for years.
 Once you begin taking an inventory of your assets you’d be surprised what you come up with.

-The next part may be a little more difficult.
-Think about if you passed away today what would your family need in your absence.
+Then, identify who you would like to receive those assets after you pass.
 Do you have children that would need additional care?
 Would you need to appoint a guardian for your children?
 Would you need to appoint a caregiver for a family member that you are the primary caregiver for?
-What can I do now to preserve my income for my family?
-These are the type of questions you’d ask yourself to ensure that your family’s needs are met even in death.
+What can you do now to preserve your income for your family?
+These are the type of questions you’d ask yourself to ensure that your family’s needs are met even after your death.

-The next step is to contact The Michels Law Firm and sit down with our staff to discuss your estate planning needs.
+The next step is to contact The Michels Law Firm to discuss your estate planning needs.
 Many times there are legal documents needed that would allow for your plan to be put into action.
-Our experienced staff will leave no stone unturned with taking care of the plan you have for your family.
+We will partner with you to create a plan.

 - Avoiding chaos / discord among those left behind